selabhvl/dat250public/projectdescription/README.md

 - [Docker](../expassignments/expass7.md) as a container engine.

-Additionally, you must choose **at leat one** technology not mentioned in the list above as part of your stack and perform a _technology aassessment_ accourding to Brown and Walnau on it.
+Additionally, you must choose **at leat one** technology not mentioned in the list above as part of your stack and perform a _technology aassessment_ according to Brown and Walnau on it.

 ## Project Report